 If flooding has been repeated this winter, you may want to look into some alternative options to prevent your garden from suffering the same fate again.
 Too many impermeable surfaces are said to increase the risk of flooding.
 We all need roads and pavements, but perhaps we should think harder about balancing them up with soft landscaping that allows for free drainage.

 Lawn turf is the easiest and most effective way to provide instant results.
 Whether you need to replace the whole lawn, repair worn out areas or replace areas that have succumbed to heavy shade and leaf drop, turf gives instant results.

 Use turf for repairing smaller areas where patches of lawn have died off.
 Or, if the majority of your lawn is damaged, diseased or just plain old worn out, it is probably easiest to remove the whole thing and replace it with new turf.

 Before spending good money on turf, be sure that the problem won’t repeat itself.

-Did your lawn die from lack of light?
-Replace it with shade tolerant turf.
+- Did your lawn die from lack of light?
+Replace it with a shade-tolerant turf.

 - Apply a pre-turf fertiliser.

 - Place turf laying boards on the rows just laid and start laying second row, stagger joints like brickwork.

 - Trim excess and water well until rooted.

 Using Turf to Repair Dead Patches in a Lawn